nnsriram97/nnsriram97.github.io/index.md

 }
 </style>

-Hi, I'm a Research Scholar at <a href="http://www.nec-labs.com">NEC Labs</a>, <a href="http://www.nec-labs.com/research-departments/media-analytics/media-analytics-home">Media Analytics</a> department.
-I'm interested in the fields of vision, learning, and robotics.
-At NEC, my work revolves around building predictive models that provide diverse, multi-agent context-aware outputs.
+Hi, I'm a Research Scholar at <a href="http://www.nec-labs.com">NEC Labs</a>, <a href="http://www.nec-labs.com/research-departments/media-analytics/media-analytics-home">Media Analytics</a> department working with <a href="https://cseweb.ucsd.edu/~mkchandraker/">Prof. Manmohan Chandraker</a>.
+My research interests span areas of vision, learning, and robotics.
+At NEC, I have worked on problems related to diverse simulation and prediction of trajectories for autonomous vehicles.
+Currently, I work on problems (ex.
+Rearrangement, Social Navigation) in the domain of Embodied AI.
+My long term goal is build systems that can safely navigate and work alongside humans in doing day to day tasks.
 <br/>
 <br/>
 Prior to joining NEC, I worked as a Research Assistant at <a href="https://robotics.iiit.ac.in/">Robotics Research Center</a> with <a href="https://www.iiit.ac.in/people/faculty/mkrishna/">Prof. K. Madhava Krishna</a> and <a href="https://faculty.iiit.ac.in/~vgandhi/">Prof. Vineet Gandhi</a> in problems related to perception and prediction for autonomous vehicles.
-I spent my Summer 2017 at <a href="https://www.iiitd.ac.in">IIIT Delhi</a>, working with <a href="https://sites.google.com/view/sanjitkkaul/">Dr. Sanjit Kaul</a> gaining one of the best hands on experience in building a self-driving vehicle prototype.
+I spent my Summer 2017 at <a href="https://www.iiitd.ac.in">IIIT Delhi</a>, working with <a href="https://sites.google.com/view/sanjitkkaul/">Dr. Sanjit Kaul</a> gaining a good hands on experience in building a self-driving vehicle prototype.

 <!-- Hi, I'm a Research Scholar at <a href="http://www.nec-labs.com">NEC Laboratories America Inc</a>.
 My interests lie in the field of computer vision and deep learning especially targeted towards autonomous vehicles.
 Prior to joining NEC, I worked as a Research Assistant under <a href="https://www.iiit.ac.in/people/faculty/mkrishna/">Prof. K. Madhava Krishna</a> at <a href="https://robotics.iiit.ac.in/">Robotics Research Center</a> on various projects related to autonomous vehicles.
 I also interned at <a href="https://www.iiitd.ac.in">IIIT Delhi</a> during my summer 2017 where I worked extensively on planning and perception of an autonomous car project.
  -->